FAFSA Frequently Asked Questions

 What is the deadline to submit FAFSA?

 The 2025-26 FAFSA is expected to be available on December 1.
-While we don’t have a deadline, it’s important to fill it out as soon as possible to meet state and school financial aid deadlines.
-It also places you in line for first-come, first-awarded grants.
+We suggest filing your FAFSA by January 31.
+It’s important to fill it out as soon as possible to meet state and school financial aid deadlines.
+This will also place you in line for first-come, first-awarded grants.

 Still have questions?
 Check out our FAQs below.